|Frequently Asked Questions About Psychotherapy

 collaborative efforts between you and a person who has special education and

-of counseling or psychotherapy is talking through the problems that impact you.
-There
+process of counseling or psychotherapy is talking through the problems that impact

-are a wide range of approaches that have been shown to be effective.
-You are
+you.
+There are a wide range of approaches that have been shown to be effective.

-characterized by an emphasis on maximizing your strengths; identifying and addressing
+and counselors are characterized by an emphasis on maximizing your strengths;

-friend.
+a trusted friend.
 But there are times and situations in which special assistance is needed.
-There are a few reliable indicators of when to seek
+There are a few reliable indicators of when

-unhelpful to wait too long.
-While the decision to seek professional help is a big one, it is a mistake to wait until you are completely
+it is unhelpful to wait too long.
+While the decision to seek professional help is a big one, it is a mistake to wait until you

 |Does going to counseling or psychotherapy mean that I am crazy or sick?